 Sometimes confused with a stye, a chalazion is often a painless swelling or lump that develops in your eyelid.
 It’s not serious, and will usually disappear on its own.

-Unlike blurry vision, cloudy vision is when objects appear as if you’re looking through a cloudy piece of glass.
-It can also result in colour dullness and halos.
+Cloudy vision is when objects appear ‘milky’ as if you’re looking through a cloudy piece of glass in one or both eyes.

 Or colour vision deficiency, happens when people find it diffiult to distinguish between certain colours.
 You’ll know it as colour blindess, but it’s very rare to be totally colour blind.